khouakhi/hugo2/content/home/teaching.md

 weight = 60

 +++
-I have teaching experience in:

 - R and Python for geosciences
 - Introduction to storm surges
-- Geospatial analyses in R/Python
+- Geospatial analysis in R/Python
+- Remote sensing
+- Catchement hydrology